 We do not recommend riding alone.
 But if you must, radio communications can help to keep an open line between the camp and the rider.

-Contacting people in case of an emergency, getting lost, or having any technical issues is crucial and can help save the day in various conditions.
-In other words, a dirt bike radio will bring peace of mind to yourself and your riding buddies back at the camp.
+Contacting people in case of an emergency, getting lost, or having any technical issues is crucial.
+Obviously, it can help save the day in various conditions.

 Coaching and Teaching Situations Can Benefit From Using Radios

-If you are helping a friend or your kid or spouse to learn dirt bike riding, using a radio can really help with giving riding tips.
-We all know how difficult it is to hear other riders with the engines running and helmets on.
+When teaching a friend or your kid or spouse to learn dirt bike riding, a radio can really help.
+Besides, we all know how difficult it is to hear other riders with the engines running and helmets on.

 Choosing the Best Dirt Bike Radio to Fit Your Needs and Riding Style

-The best off road radio is the one being used the most.
+In short, the best dirt bike communication system is the one being used the most.

-Trail riding and enduro is different from street riding and the radio that is working well in street riding is likely not going to be the best for trail riding.
+Trail riding and enduro is different from street riding.
+The radio that is working well in street riding is likely not going to be the best for trail riding.

 Available Dirt Bike Walkie Talkies for Trail Riding

 Basically, there are two main categories to choose from.
-You can choose a handheld dirt bike radio and strap it into your gear or a walkie talkie for dirt bike helmet with a headset.
+A handheld dirt bike radio strapped into your gear or a walkie talkie for dirt bike helmet with a headset.

 Handheld Type Radios

-Small, compact, and durable handheld radios are definitely a great option.
-You have plenty of options and can choose from models that offer a great variety of accessories.
+Certainly, a small, compact, and durable handheld radios are definitely a great option.
+Additionally, you have plenty of options to choose from, including models that offer a great variety of accessories.

-In our experience, small rugged waterproof radios work very well for most single track and enduro riding as the main radio.
+In our experience, small rugged waterproof radios work very well for most single track and enduro riding.
 Typically, talking to someone means stopping trailside and focusing on the discussion.
-This means that the radio needs to be fairly accessible, easily attachable to gear, and easy to use with gloves on.
+In short, the radio needs to be fairly accessible, easily attachable to gear, and easy to use with gloves on.

-Many of the handheld dirt bike radio options are about the size of a smart phone and they offer various mounting options.
-Our favorite is a heavy duty clip that can be used to strap the radio to a hydration backpack, a roost plate, or a fanny pack.
+Many of the handheld dirt bike radio options are about the size of a smart phone.
+Furthermore, most offer various mounting options.
+Our favorite is a heavy duty clip to strap the radio to a hydration backpack, a roost plate, or a fanny pack.

 We think the best walkie talkie for dirt bike riding is Retevis RT19 Walkie Talkie (click to check the current price on Amazon.com).

 It is a walkie talkie style lightweight radio for dirt bike riding that easily straps to your gear.
-It offers an acceptable range and a small form factor and it is light and durable with decent weather and dust protection.
+It has an acceptable range, a small size, it’s light and durable with decent weather and dust protection.

 Pros and Cons of Handheld Dirt Bike Radios